Sport in Sheffield: Other sports

 The 2012 Men's Doubles Wimbledon champion Jonathan Marray lives in Sheffield, playing at the Hallamshire Tennis Club.

 The City of Sheffield Athletic Club has bases at the Don Valley Stadium and the English Institute of Sport.

 The Sheffield Buccaneers Fencing Club is based in Broomhill.

-Sheffield City Swimming Club is based at Ponds Forge in Sheffield.
+Sheffield City Swimming Club is based at Ponds Forge in Sheffield City Centre.

 The Sheffield Steel Roller Girls roller derby league is based in the city, playing public bouts at Ponds Forge.

 Sheffield has several field hockey clubs, the largest of which are the Sheffield Civica Hockey Club and Sheffield University Bankers Hockey Club – based at Goodwin – both of which play to a national level within English hockey and regionally.

 Racing cyclist Malcolm Elliot whose successes include the 1988 Tour of Britain and the points jersey in the 1989 Vuelta a España is from Sheffield.